-There are many reasons for this, but a lack of help and support can often be a crucial factor: whether this is delays in accessing and receiving diagnosis services or barriers to employment.
-Communication difficulties can also mean that signs of distress are not noticeable to family member or friends.
+There are many reasons for this, but a lack of help and support can often be a crucial factor, whether this is delays in accessing and receiving diagnosis services or barriers to employment.
+Communication difficulties can also mean that signs of distress are not noticeable to family members or friends.

-Many of those who call our helpline also tells us that this is the first time in their lives they have been listened to and feel understood, and perhaps most importantly, all without being judged.
+Many of those who call our helpline also tell us that this is the first time in their lives they have been listened to and feel understood and, perhaps most importantly, all without being judged.
 A lot of phone calls that we receive from the autism community are to do with feelings of isolation and their anxiety can be very high, as they quite simply don’t know who can help or how to access it.

-Due to these past experiences of being ignored or avoided, people often come to us with feelings of anger, rejection and low self-esteem.
+Due to these past experiences of being ignored or avoided, people often come to us with feelings of anger, rejection, and low self-esteem.
 This can then manifest into fear and prevent them from getting the help that they deserve and so urgently need.
-Though there has undoubtedly been progressing around mental health stigma in recent years, existing stigma still prevents people from reaching out to people in the autism community who experience strong feelings, panic attacks, overwhelming emotion and irrational fears.
+Though there has undoubtedly been progression around mental health stigma in recent years, existing stigma still prevents people from reaching out to people in the autism community who experience strong feelings, panic attacks, overwhelming emotion, and irrational fears.

 ‘If they have someone that doesn’t judge, is empathic, understanding and listening, just one, it can make a lonely world less scary and sad.’
 We make sure no judgements are made or tell them how they should feel, or what they should do.
 It is important to us that their feelings are recognised.